Powering tomorrow: our investment in communities

 The project is in scope of the Government's new guidance, resulting in a community benefit fund in excess of £4 million.

-To help us deliver a community benefit programme that works for your area, we are keen to hear your views.
-We want to understand what is important to you, and where community benefit funds could deliver long-lasting benefits.
-We are exploring opportunities such as local grant schemes, as well as investment in partnerships and programmes.
+Between 13 October and 28 November 2025, we sought your views on how best to deliver a community benefit programme that works for your area.
+As part of this, we are exploring opportunities such as local grant schemes, as well as investment in partnerships and programmes.

 What's happening with electricity bill discounts?

 Separate to the community benefit guidance, the Government has announced plans for an electricity bill discount scheme for nearby households.
 This could include bill discounts of up to £2,500 over 10 years for those living within 500 metres of our project.
-This proposed scheme is at an early stage and we will continue to work with Government as further details emerge.
+The mechanism for delivering this funding has been secured as part of the recent Planning and Infrastructure Act, and the Government expects the scheme to be in place by 2026.
+We will share further details as they emerge.